Tongatapu: Geography

 North of the island are many small isolated islands and coral reefs which extend up to 7 km from Tongatapu's shores.
 The almost completely closed Fanga'uta and Fangakakau Lagoons are important breeding grounds for birds and fish as they live within the mangroves growing around the lagoon's shores.
 The lagoons were declared a Natural Reserve in 1974 by the government.

 Climate

-Tongatapu has a rather cooler climate than the rest of Tonga as it is the southernmost group of islands in the country.
-Because of this, fruit production is lower in Tongatapu than it is in the warmer islands in the north.
+Tongatapu has a cooler climate than the rest of Tonga because it is the southernmost island group in the country.
+Consequently, fruit production is lower in Tongatapu than in the warmer northern islands.